 Representatives of PricewaterhouseCoopers LLP are expected to be present at the Annual Meeting for the purposes of responding to shareholders' questions and making statements that they consider appropriate.

 Principal Accounting Firm Fees

-PricewaterhouseCoopers LLP acted as the Company's independent auditors for fiscal 2020.
-The following table represents aggregate fees billed for fiscal 2020, fiscal 2019 and the Transition Period by PricewaterhouseCoopers LLP, our independent registered public accounting firm:
+PricewaterhouseCoopers LLP acted as the Company's independent auditors for fiscal 2021.
+The following table represents aggregate fees billed for fiscal 2021, 2020, and 2019 by PricewaterhouseCoopers LLP, our independent registered public accounting firm: